-The risks of bribery, corruption, money laundering and terrorist financing cut across our profession, regardless of geography or industry specialism.
-The UK has also introduced a raft of new financial sanctions in response to global events.
-This page contains resources to help you meet your requirements under the Rules of Conduct and carry out your practice in an ethical manner that reduces the risks of financial crime.
+The risks of bribery, corruption, money laundering, terrorist financing and sanctions violations are global challenges that impact our profession, regardless of geography or industry specialism.
+This page contains resources to help you meet the requirements under the Rules of Conduct and carry out your practice in an ethical manner, reducing the risks of financial crime.

 Bribery and Corruption